marijana-maslac/marijana-maslac/README.md

 # Hi there, I'm Marijanaa 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱 Spring is in the air, let the sunshine in :sunglasses:
-- 👯 Looking forward to evolve in this IT world
+- 👯 Looking forward to evolve in this IT world, it's so exciting!!
-- :computer: In spare time, I'm doing some student jobs
+- :computer: Upgrading myself: Currently attending Flutter Bootcamp
-- 🥅 2023 Goals: Learn more about Frontend
+- 🥅 Life motto: Be kind no matter what :heart:
-- ⚡ Fun fact: I'm making Fandom Wiki for my 3D game, keep in touch!!
+- ⚡ Fun fact: The intense fear or dislike of new technology is called technophobia.

 ### <ins>Connect with me:</ins>